 Washing Kitchen Chair Cushions

 In our home, I find removable kitchen chair covers are a necessity.
-They get used as napkins, paint splatter collectors, the cat bed, you name it!
+They get used as napkins by kids, paint splatter collectors, the cat bed, you name it!
 So into the washer they go.
 So easy.
 This can be done when ever you think it’s necessary…once a week or once a month depending on how dirty they are.

 Cleaning the Oven

-Self clean.
-Yay!
-But seriously, the self cleaning option is the best.
+Two words, self clean.
+Seriously, the self cleaning option is the best.
 I don’t like to use harsh chemicals, so I’m happy with the self cleaning option.
 Once the cycle is complete, I just wipe out the ash with a clean damp cloth.
+For stubborn grime I like to use Bar Keeper’s Friend.

 Cleaning the Coffee Pot

-I like to clean my coffee pot about once a month.
+I like to clean the coffee pot about once a month.
 It gets used a lot, so it develops quite a mineral build up.

-- To do this, I run 2 cups of vinegar through first (just like running a regular coffee cycle, but with no coffee grounds).
+- To do this, run 2 cups of white vinegar through first (just like running a regular coffee cycle, but with no coffee grounds).

 - After all that, I also like to make one pot of coffee, then I dump it out.
 This seems to get rid of any residual vinegar.